 Instead of complaining about getting up too early, be thankful that you were healthy enough to wake up.

 Instead of complaining about your lumpy mattress, be thankful that you slept in your own home last night.

 Instead of complaining that your brother voted for the wrong guy, be thankful that you live in a country where you are allowed to vote for the wrong guy.

 Instead of complaining about eating at McDonalds, be thankful that Whataburger is just down the street.

 Instead of turning your nose up at the bowl of brussel sprouts in the middle of your Thanksgiving buffet, move over and grab some mashed potatoes instead.
 Let those brussel sprouts be a blessing for your weird brother.
 Then be thankful that you have so much food available to you that you can stuff yourself senseless and take a two-hour nap in front of the TV while the Cowboys lose.
 There are a lot of people who can’t.

-This Thanksgiving, focus on the words of King David and give thanks to the Lord, for He is good!
+This Thanksgiving remember the words of our focus and give thanks to the Lord, for He is good!